 Professional headshots are an important marketing tool to brand savvy professionals.
-An executive headshot can reflect credibility, personality, and professionalism.
+An exceptional executive headshot can reflect credibility, personality, and professionalism.
 It can invoke trust, confidence, and connection in that essential first impression with potential clients, investors, and collaborators.
-Paired with social media such as LinkedIn & Facebook, professional headshots used for profile pictures have taken on an important role in promoting our professional abilities and have a far-reaching web presence.
+Paired with social media such as LinkedIn & Facebook, professional headshots used for profile pictures have taken on an important role in promoting our abilities and have a far-reaching web presence.
 It’s more important than ever to put your best face forward and invest in a professional headshot.

 What to wear for your headshot session